ZHuffman5/OpenGLChess/README.md

 `OpenGLBoardGUI/...` is Isaac's portion of the overall project which includes the visuals and OpenGL portion of the Chess Program

-`ChessLogic/...` is Daniel's portion which includes ...
+`intermezzo/...` and `zwischenzug/...` is Daniel's portion which includes a chess logic and validation backend

 **Both *parts* work on their own and the intention is to combine them next semester or over break**